Ubiquity in graphs II: Ubiquity of graphs with nowhere-linear end structure: Introduction

-Since every countable tree is a minor of the half grid, Theorem~\ref{t:halfgrid} implies that all countable trees are $\preceq$-ubiquitous, see Corollary~\ref{cor_trees}.
-We remark that while all trees are ubiquitous with respect to the topological minor relation, \cite{BEEGHPTI}, the problem whether all uncountable trees are $\preceq$-ubiquitous has remained open, and we hope to resolve this in a paper in preparation \cite{BEEGHPTIV}.
+Since every countable tree is a minor of the half-grid, Theorem~\ref{t:halfgrid} implies that all countable trees are $\preceq$-ubiquitous, see Corollary~\ref{cor_trees}.
+We remark that while it has been shown that all trees are ubiquitous with respect to the topological minor relation,~\cite{BEEGHPTI}, the question of whether all uncountable trees are $\preceq$-ubiquitous has remains open, and we hope to resolve this in a paper in preparation.

-In a different direction, if $G$ is any locally finite connected graph, then it is possible to show that $G \square \mathbb{Z}$ or $G \square \mathbb{N}$ either have nowhere-linear end structure, or are a subgraph of the half grid respectively.
-Hence, Theorems~\ref{t:nonlin} and \ref{t:halfgrid} together have the following corollary.
+In a different direction, if~$G$ is any locally finite connected graph, then it is possible to show that~${G \square \mathbb{Z}}$ or~${G \square \mathbb{N}}$ either have nowhere-linear end structure, or are either the full-grid or a subgraph of the half-grid.
+Hence, Theorems~\ref{t:nonlin} and~\ref{t:halfgrid} and Corollary~\ref{c:fullgrid} have the following corollary.

-\begin{restatable}{theorem}{gridprod} For every locally finite connected graph $G$, both $G \square \mathbb{Z}$ and $G \square \mathbb{N}$ are $\preceq$-ubiquitous. \end{restatable}
+\begin{restatable}{theorem}{gridprod} For every locally finite connected graph~$G$, both~${G \square \mathbb{Z}}$ and~${G \square \mathbb{N}}$ are $\preceq$-ubiquitous. \end{restatable}

 Finally, we will also show the following result about non-locally finite graphs.
-For $k \in \mathbb{N}$, we let the \emph{$k$-fold dominated ray} be the graph $DR_k$ formed by taking a ray together with $k$ additional vertices, each of which we make adjacent to every vertex in the ray.
-For $k\leq 2$, $DR_k$ is a minor of the half grid, and so ubiquitous by Theorem~\ref{t:halfgrid}.
-In our last theorem, we show that $DR_k$ is ubiquitous for all $k \in \N$.
+For~${k \in \mathbb{N}}$, we let the \emph{$k$-fold dominated ray} be the graph~$DR_k$ formed by taking a ray together with~$k$ additional vertices, each of which we make adjacent to every vertex in the ray.
+For~${k \leq 2}$, $DR_k$ is a minor of the half-grid, and so ubiquitous by Theorem~\ref{t:halfgrid}.
+In our last theorem, we show that~$DR_k$ is ubiquitous for all~${k \in \mathbb{N}}$.

-\begin{restatable}{theorem}{dominatedray} The $k$-fold dominated ray $DR_k$ is $\preceq$-ubiquitous for every $k \in \mathbb{N}$. \end{restatable}
+\begin{restatable}{theorem}{dominatedray} The $k$-fold dominated ray~$DR_k$ is $\preceq$-ubiquitous for every~${k \in \mathbb{N}}$. \end{restatable}